 02 of 06

 Define Dirty and Messy Together

-Dirty and messy really aren't the same thing.
-Dirty implies that there is actual dirt, grime, leftover food or mold present in your home.
+Dirty and messy aren't the same thing.
+Dirty implies that there is actual dirt, grime, leftover food, or mold present in your home.
 Dirty is gross and can potentially make people sick.
 Dirt invites damage, stains, and insects.
 Messy is more like clutter or items in places where they don't belong.
-People who are neat sometimes combine these two terms, but they really are different.
+Neat people sometimes combine these two terms, but they are different.
 It's completely fine to have rules about getting rid of dirt.
-Messiness is where you'll need... to compromise.
+Messiness is where you'll need to compromise.

 03 of 06

 Work Out a Compromise Together

 Start by describing your ideal home.
 You might be surprised to find that you and your messy roommate agree on many items.
 At this point, you'll likely have to start compromising.
 What happens when someone is in the middle of a project?
 What should the living areas of your house look like at all times?
 Who has duties in which rooms?
 What are some daily, weekly, and monthly chores?
 You don't need to compromise on health and safety issues, but you may need to in regards to more subjective items like how a room looks.

 Try taking pictures of what each tidy room looks like after you compromise on a basic level of clean.
 You can then refer back to the pictures to make sure the room returns to the state you agreed on.
 Cleaning checklists can also be a useful tool once a routine has been agreed upon.
 It helps others to know and remember what is expected.
 Don't be tempted to add items that weren't agreed upon to the lists without group consent.
 That's an easy way to cause a revolt.
 We don't want to give our families any extra excuses for not cleaning!
 Recognize that children may have their own cleaning excuses and need separate solutions.Continue to 5 of 6 below.

 05 of 06